-Okay so I think it’s safe to say at some point or another we all get depressed and fall into some dark hole in the hopes of it swallowing us whole.
+At some point or another we all get depressed and fall into some dark hole in the hopes of it swallowing us whole.
 And I would say that the large majority of us suffer from some kind of mental health illness that we try to keep to ourselves out of fear of being ridiculed in some way.

-Like a lot of you, I too suffer from mental health issues that at times had and still does cripple me to the point of being an unfunctional human being with no passion or motivation for anything.
+Like a lot of you, I too suffer from mental health issues that at times had and still does cripple me to the point of being an nonfunctional human being with no passion or motivation for anything.

-He helps me through my bad days just by coming up to me when I am upset and don’t want to be around everyone.
+He helps me through my bad days just by coming up to me when I am upset and I don’t want to be around everyone.
 He always has a knowing look to him in those moments and gets extra affectionate.

 He helps me to get out of bed in the mornings when I don’t have the will to get up and do anything.
 One look at his face with his big green eyes and hearing his little demanding meow for breakfast and I’m up, in the kitchen and feeding him.

-There’s something about knowing that you have a tiny little creature walking around your house helping you when your emotions take flight, rely solo on you to keep them alive, happy and healthy that helps keep me grounded.
+There’s something about knowing that you have a tiny little creature walking around your house helping you when your emotions take flight, rely solo on you to keep them alive, happy and healthy that, helps keep me grounded.
 It reminds me that even on the days where I feel unwanted, where I feel not needed and worthless that there is a creature that needs me.

 And it’s always good to feel like you aren’t alone, even on those days/nights where you are.
 They are a constant company that I personally find relaxing.
 Not to mention they make for a great reading buddy!

-But as relaxing, calming and soothing as they can be they can be just as much of a distraction from the terrible thoughts running through your head or distract you from the crap that is going on right at that moment.
+But as relaxing, calming and soothing as they can be, they can be just as much of a distraction from the terrible thoughts running through your head or distract you from the crap that is going on right at that moment.

 Of course, I’m not saying you should just go out there and get yourself a cat, but what I am saying is that if you find yourself in the position where you can get yourself an animal then I totally recommend you do!
 Be that cat, dog, fish, parrot, bunny, hamster and so on…